manatlan/guy/README.md

 **GUY** is like [wuy](https://github.com/manatlan/wuy)

-It's the new name, but it is the same thing ...
+It's the new name, but it is the same thing ... but:

 * more robust
 * no more "Server mode" : only window mode !